vxern/event_dart/README.md

-# event_dart - Create an event emitter and listen for events
+# Create an event emitter and listen for events

 ## Usage